paulozy/paginate-arrays-js/README.md

 ## Contributing

-If you'd like to contribute to the development of `paginate-js`, please feel free to submit pull requests or report issues on the repository.
+If you'd like to contribute to the development of `paginate-arrays-js`, please feel free to submit pull requests or report issues on the repository.

 ## License

-`paginate-js` is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).
+`paginate-arrays-js` is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).